Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 # Update Format

-The updates committed to by a combined tree structure contain the new value of a search key, along with additional information depending on the deployment mode of the Transparency Log.
+The updates committed to by a combined tree structure contain the new value of a label, along with additional information depending on the deployment mode of the Transparency Log.
 They are serialized as follows:

 ~~~ tls-presentation